Kayempea/MyRecipeProject/README.md

 Cleaning the data was a crucial step in ensuring the quality and reliability of my analyses.
 The raw data required significant preprocessing to make it suitable for modeling.
 Here's a detailed explanation of the steps I took:

 1. Merging Datasets
-	- Process: These datasets were merged using a left join on the recipe's ID.
+	- Process: Merged the two datasets using a left join on the recipe's ID.
 	- Effect: This merge enabled me to combine recipe-specific features with user interaction data, such as ratings.

 2. Handling Ratings of 0